 Field Description

 RequestID (not used)

 hService Service handle identifying the session that created the result, i.e. the service handle of the session that the event is sent to.

-tsTimestamp Time the status change occurred (local time, in a Win32 SYSTEMTIME structure).
+tsTimestamp Time the status change occurred (local time, in a Win32/Win64 SYSTEMTIME structure).

 hResult (not used)

 u.dwEventID = WFS_SYSE_DEVICE_STATUS

 lpBuffer Pointer to a WFSDEVSTATUS structure:

-typedef str uct wfs_devstatus {
+typedef struc t wfs_devstatus {

 LPSTR lpszPhysicalName;

-LPSTR lpszWorkstationName;
+LPSTR LPSTR lpszWorkstationName;

 DWORD dwState;

-} WFSDEVSTAT TUS, LPWFSDEVSTATUS;
+} WFSDEVSTATU S, LPWFSDEVSTATUS;

+The hembers of this structure are.
 Field Description lpszPhysicalName lpszWorkstationName dwState Pointer to the physical service name of the service that changed its state.
-Value Meaning WFS_STAT_DEVONLINE The device is online (i.e. powered on and operable).
-WFS_STAT_DEVOFFLINE The device is offline (e.g. the operator has taken the device offline by turning a switch or pulling out the device).
+Pointer to the name of the workstation in which the logical service name is defined.
+Specifies the new state of the physical device managed by the service as one of the following: Value Meaning WFS_STAT_DEVONLINE The device is online (i.e. powered on and operable).
+WFS_STAT_DEVOFFLINE The device is offline (e.g. the operator has taken the device offline by turning a switch).
 WFS_STAT_DEVPOWEROFF The device is powered off or physically not connected.
-WFS_STAT_DEVNODEVICE There is no device intended to be there; e.g. this type of self service machine does not contain such a device or it is internally not configured.
+WFS_STAT_DEVNODE VICE There is no device intended to be there; e.g. this type of self service machine does not contain such a device or it is internally not configured.
 WFS_STAT_DEVHWERROR The device is inoperable due to a hardware error.
 WFS_STAT_DEVUSERERROR The device is inoperable because a person is preventing proper device operation.
 WFS_STAT_DEVFRAUDATTEMPT Some devices are capable of identifying a malicious physical attack which attempts to defraud valuable information or media.
 In this circumstance, this status code is returned to indicate the device is inoperable because a person attempted a fraudulent act on the device.
 WFS_STAT_DEVPOTENTIALFRAUD The device has detected a potential fraud attempt and is capable of remaining in service.
 In this case the application should make the decision as to whether to take the device offline.